There are a lot of common questions that we are asked about our funding process and the answers to these are listed below.

 What is additionality?

-Additionality is one of the criteria that we must consider when assessing funding applications, you can find out more about it here.
+Additionality is one of the criteria that we must consider when assessing funding applications.

 Does Sport England solicit applications?

 National Lottery legislation allows Sport England to invite applications for funding where the organisation/project has the ability to drive forward our strategic aims.